GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Introduction

 On the other hand, given the recent advances in Large Language Models (LLM) and agentic flow for code generation, the LLM and agent approaches for coding optimization are receiving increasing attention.
-For example, RAPGen \cite{wang2023rap} utilizes OpenAI Codex \cite{chen2021evaluating} in a zero-shot setting to address inefficiencies in C\# code, achieving high precision without requiring additional training.
+For example, RAPGen \cite{mao2023rapgen} utilizes OpenAI Codex \cite{chen2021evaluating} in a zero-shot setting to address inefficiencies in C\# code, achieving high precision without requiring additional training.
 SBLLM~\cite{gao2024search} is a search-based LLM framework to enable code optimizations.
 However, little has been explored on connecting LLM or agent-based code optimization to automating data-driven decisions such as OPE, which could potentially lead to high benefits in both academia and industry.
 In academia, OPE is heavily used in reinforcement learning, and thus automating the optimization of OPE via code refinement reveals an early signal of autonomous machine programming toward machine self-evolution.
 In industry, OPE is directly tied to key business objectives and performance metrics, including growth, revenue, as well as other considerations such as safety and privacy.
 Automating the optimization of these metrics is therefore highly valuable.
 In this work, our goal is to answer the question of whether LLM or agent-based code optimization can serve as a silent ``growth hacker'' behind the scenes to automatically and effectively improve OPE results.
-If this approach can be explored to create more intelligent non-trivial code changes for OPE and achieve more performant results, it would demonstrate significant potential for automating OPE by optimizing directly in code space, rather than relying solely on hyperparameter search-based methods~\cite{wu2023multi}.
+If this approach can be explored to create more intelligent non-trivial code changes for OPE and achieve more performant results, it would demonstrate significant potential for automating OPE by optimizing directly in code space, rather than relying solely on hyperparameter search-based methods~\cite{wu2023multi}. \JW{However, as shown in the experiment section, current agent approaches on OPE face limitations, including demonstrated compilation and runtime failures, tool utilization inefficiencies, and context degradation across iterations, as further discussed in Section~\ref{sec:limitation}.}